-Board's Conclusion and Reasoning
+Board's Conclusion and Reasoning - Record of Work

-[23] There is a statutory requirement under s 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the building consent authority on completion of restricted building work.
+- [23] There is a statutory requirement under s 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the building consent authority on completion of restricted building work. - [24] Failing to provide a record of work is a ground for discipline under s 317(1)(da)(ii) of the Act.
+In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work.

-1 [2009] 1 NZLR 1
+&lt;sup>1 [2009] 1 NZLR 1